 - seeking counseling to manage or prevent depression

-As experts do not fully understand the cause of Crohn’s disease, they cannot recommend a way to prevent it.
+As experts do not fully understand the cause of Crohn’s disease, they cannot recommend any specific way to prevent it.
 However, the following may help:

-- discussing the risk with a doctor before using NSAIDs, birth control pills, and some antibiotics
+- consulting a doctor before using NSAIDs, birth control pills, and some antibiotics

 The early signs and symptoms of Crohn’s disease can resemble those of other conditions.

-Anyone who notices new and persistent gastointestinal symptoms should seek medical help.
-Early treatment can help manage symptoms and prevent flares and complications.
+Anyone who notices new and persistent gastrointestinal symptoms should seek medical attention.
+Early treatment can help address symptoms and prevent flares and complications.